-- To excel in delivering state of the art educational programs that develop caring professionals who will serve the global community with integrity and ethical standards. - To become the College of choice for community engaged partnerships focused on serving the needs of diverse populations. - To develop a research and scholarship agenda that engages the global community and integrates theory with practice. - In addition to the academic programs in the College of Education, Health and Public Polic, there are three centers: The Student Services Center, the Delaware Center for Health Promotion and Capitol Park Community Center.
-The Student Services Center has as its mission to mentor and assist freshman, sophomore and pre-majors in goal setting and establishing strategies to progress to advanced levels of education in the College of Education, Health and Public Policy.
+- To excel in delivering state of the art educational programs that develop caring professionals who will serve the global community with integrity and ethical standards. - To become the College of choice for community engaged partnerships focused on serving the needs of diverse populations. - To develop a research and scholarship agenda that engages the global community and integrates theory with practice.

+In addition to the academic programs in the College of Education, Health and Public Policy, there are two centers: The Student Services Center, and the Delaware Center for Health Promotion.
+The Student Services Center has as its mission to mentor and assist freshman, sophomore and premajors in goal setting and establishing strategies to progress to advanced levels of education in the College of Education, Health and Public Policy.
 The mission of the Delaware Center for Health Promotion is to encourage DSU students, as well as the local community, to adopt healthier lifestyle habits in an effort to increase their quality of life and reduce the incidence of preventable illness.
-The Capitol Park Community Center is designed to provide community progress, economic development and family enhancement services for the residents of the area.
+As a part of its outreach and community service, the College also works closely with the Capitol Park and Coverdale Crossroads Community Centers.
+These centers, through their community civic associations provide community programming, economic development and family enhancement services for the residents of the area.